KgothatsoChauke/KgothatsoChauke/README.md

 ---

-### 🔹 SelfCEO – Personal Life Management System
+### 🔹 SelfCEO – Personal Finances Management System

 **Tech:** Java (Spring Boot), MySQL, REST APIs (planned), GitHub

-* Designing a system that treats personal life management like a business
+* Designing a system that treats personal finance management like a business

 * Models domains such as goals, finances, habits, and decision tracking